anothermountainman, Heaven On Earth, 2007

-Enoch Cheung is a conceptual artist working with photography, video and mixed media installation to question our perception of daily life and social issues.
-He was fascinated by the intersection of heritage and contemporary architecture at the Asia Society Hong Kong Center.
-In 2017, during the exhibition Breathing Space: Contemporary Art from Hong Kong, he used long exposure night-time photography to produce these panoramic images that delineate all the seams where old and material converge at the site.
+Enoch Cheung is a conceptual artist who works with photography, video and mixed media installation to question our perception of daily life and social issues.
+Fascinated by the merging of heritage and contemporary architecture at the Asia Society Hong Kong Center (ASHK), he had his opportunity in ASHK’s 2017 exhibition Breathing Space: Contemporary Art from Hong Kong.
+He used long exposure night-time photography to produce panoramic images that delineate all the seams, where old and material converge at the site.
 By punctuating the restored heritage with laser beams, the artist calls attention to the memories that still remain from colonial historic vestiges.

 Gu Wenda, Mythos of Lost Dynasties, Series E-6, 1997

-Gu Wenda is one of China’s most influential contemporary artists known for his practice using traditional ink painting, poetry, calligraphy, and pseudo-characters as well as human body materials to reinterpret ancient Chinese tradition and reflect on problems of globalization.
-This painting is part of his ongoing Mythos of Lost Dynasties series started in 1983.
-As with many other works in the series, this painting features a monumental pseudo-Chinese seal script character emerging from a splashed ink landscape.
-To contemporary readers, the ancient Chinese seal script and his invented ideograph could be equally as illegible.
-The artist consistently employs pseudo-ideographs in his practice to create an ambiguous familiarity that questions the boundaries of semantic meaning and one’s relationship with cultural history.
+Gu Wenda is one of Mainland China’s most influential contemporary artists, known for his practice using traditional ink painting, poetry, calligraphy, and pseudo-characters as well as human body materials to reinterpret ancient Chinese traditions and reflect on globalization issues.
+As part of his ongoing Mythos of Lost Dynasties series that started in 1983, this painting features a pseudo-Chinese seal script character emerging from a splashed ink landscape.
+The artist employs pseudo-ideographs in his practice to create an ambiguous familiarity that questions the semantic boundaries and one’s relationship with cultural history.

 Hao Liang private collection of Pia Miller Getty

-Hao Liang is a painter trained in traditional Chinese ink painting and recognized for his contemporary landscape compositions that weave together Chinese and Western cultural allegory.
-This pair of diptychs explore the subject of time and perspective.
-He depicts the same fantastical landscape in two versions, a monumental one of a colorful day, and a smaller one showing the intense dark of night.
-In both, the artist distorts spatial dimensionality and proportions, emphasizing the constant transformation of the sea, land and sky.
-The diptych was inspired by inkstone tablets of Qing dynasty literatus Wang Ziruo who created small replicas of huge, eroding ancient steles engraved with various texts, pictures and historical information.
-Struck by these tablets and their rubbings, the artist applied the same logic to his landscapes, showing how light, scale, and texture alter legibility and memory.
+Hao Liang is a painter trained in traditional Chinese ink painting, and recognized for his contemporary landscape compositions that weave both Chinese and Western cultural symbolisms.
+Inspired by Qing dynasty literate Wang Ziruo’s inkstone tablets, these diptychs explore time and perspective,depicting the same fantastical landscape in two versions: one of a colorful day, and the other an intense dark of night.
+In both, the artist distorts spatial dimensionality and proportions, emphasizing the constant transformation of the sea, land, and sky.

 Eddie Kang, Big City Life, 2017

-Supported by Consulate General of the Republic of Korea in Hong Kong, Festive Korea 2017, Christina Hee-Kyung Kang, Paradigm Art Compnay, Jung-Yong Lee, Gaga Art Gallery
+Supported by Consulate General of the Republic of Korea in Hong Kong, Festive Korea 2017, Christina Hee-Kyung Kang, Paradigm Art Company, Jung-Yong Lee, Gaga Art Gallery

-Eddie Kang is a South Korean artist known for his original, nostalgic characters influenced by television and cartoon of the millennial generation.
+Eddie Kang is a South Korean artist known for his original, nostalgic characters influenced by the millennial generation’s television and cartoons.
 Inspired by his urban upbringing in Seoul, he created this sculpture with five of his original characters – Storyteller the Clown, Cabbit, Bubble Bearcup, Rag Doll and Goblin the Robot – to reflect a spectrum of emotions in city life that resonate with Hong Kong.
 The artist uses a cartoonish aesthetic to recall the joy and simplicity of childhood in the hopes of sharing optimism against the unrelenting change of a modern city.